Kitten diarrhoea giving you a headache? Let's look into solutions

 - Are free from preservatives

 If you need a reliable provider, turn to Untamed.
 Our food is made with human-grade ingredients only.
-We use the prime cuts of your kitten’s favorite meat, be it chicken, tuna, salmon, or mackerel, all steam-cooked to preserve the nutrient content.
+We use the prime cuts of your kitten’s favourite meat, be it chicken, tuna, salmon, or mackerel, all steam-cooked to preserve the nutrient content.

 A can of Untamed’s toothsome jelly- or gravy-based food is the ideal meal with everything your kitten needs: